yce6db/spsatuva.github.io/_pages/resources/courses.md

 The second half of Quantum Mechanics focuses less on the formalism, and more on the applications of quantum mechanics to modern problems.
 Depending on the instructor you might use a different textbook and learn different material, but you should certainly learn perturbation theory.
 <br>
 <br>
 There isn't a standard text but I would expect them to use Griffiths, but it depends on who your instructor is.
-I personally don't care for the second half of Griffiths, and I used <a href="https://books.google.com/books/about/Quantum_Mechanics.html?id=SvdoN3k8EysC&printsec=frontcover&source=kp_read_button#v=onepage&q&f=false"> Landau-Lifshitz </a>.
 <br>
 <br>
 Prerequisite: Quantum Mechanics 1 (PHYS 3650).